 A reasonable way is to contribute money in advance to the most credible person of the group.
 Transfer the money in her account before the commencement of the trip.
 Throughout the trip, let him/her pay.

 In case you don’t pool money in advance, there are significant changes in the onus falling on only one person.

-Travel Tips for Saving Money on your Dharamshala Budget Trip
+4 Money-Saving Tips for your Dharamshala Budget Trip

-Dharamshala is the kind of place that is suited for all kind of travelers.
-If you are a budget traveler or backpacker like me, let me share a few pointers with you.
+Dharamshala is the kind of place that is suited for all kind of travellers.
+If you are a budget traveller or backpacker like me, let me share a few pointers with you.